FuzionView/FV-Docs/source/index.rst

 FuzionView Documentation
 =========================
 FuzionView software aggregates all utility location data (GIS) into a single map “on the fly”.
-This provides engineering design teams, facility operators, locators, excavators and homeowners with an unprecedented view of the site’s underground utilities, providing the opportunity for a safer, more efficient approach to each project.
-Each map is provided as part of a one call ticket and is limited to the excavation area.
-The software is simple for facility operators to implement, and the utility is secure from unauthorized use.
+This provides engineering design teams, facility operators, locators, excavators and homeowners with an unprecedented view of the underground utilities at the site, providing the opportunity for a safer, more efficient approach to each project.
+Each map is provided as part of a One Call ticket and is limited to the excavation area plus a 100 foot buffer.
+The software is simple for facility operators to implement, and available only to authorized users.

 FuzionView is currently in Beta testing.
 Use the guides to explore the functionality currently available.
+If you have feedback, please send it to @info@sharedgeo.org

 .. toctree::
    :maxdepth: 2